ICCS 2009 Design

 Students

-• Students older than 17 years were not part of the target population.
+• Students older than 17 years were not included in the target population.

 Teachers